top of page

 About

-I am currently a postdoctoral researcher for the Celine Frere Research Group at The University of Queensland.
-The work that I do in this lab is collaborating with governments and industry to deliver cost-effective wildlife monitoring services, conducting novel gut microbiome analyses (currently of Koalas), and producing important wildlife conservation outcomes.
+For 6 months in 2024 I was a postdoctoral researcher for the Celine Frere Research Group at The University of Queensland.
+The work involved collaborating with governments and industry to deliver cost-effective wildlife monitoring services, conduct novel gut microbiome analyses (currently of Koalas), and produce important wildlife conservation outcomes.
+We are currently (written 20/11/24) working on producing a peer-edited paper from this work, specifically regarding koalas and roads.

 Koala_eDNA_air_filter_installation.png